 Development is a long-term approach to sustainable revenues brought about by the effective engagement of individuals in the mission of your organization and its vision.
 That’s not a book definition, but everyone involved in development has their own definition of what it is.
 I like this definition because it touches on three important aspects – vision, engagement, and revenues.
 If one of those three are missing, it’s not development.
 The vision comes first, followed by engagement of individuals, followed by revenues.
 If revenues come first, you’ve reverted back to fundraising.
 And if you don’t have a compelling vision for your organization, you’re not going to engage anyone in its mission.
 As Scripture tells us, “Where there is no vision, the people perish” (Proverbs 29:18).
 Since vision is the last word, it also recalls the words from Stephen Covey’s Habit #2 from “The 7 Habits of Highly Effective People,” “Begin With the End in Mind.”

 That said, how do know when your efforts are actually starting to bear some fruit?
 With the approach of Spring, we can see the amount of daylight increasing, the trees beginning to bud, and birds returning to the area with their singing in the morning.
 Similarly, there are signs you can watch for which demonstrate your development efforts are starting to have an effect.
-About 11 years ago, I saw these signs emerging in an organization that I started to move toward development a couple of years before that.
+About 13 years ago, I saw these signs emerging in an organization that I started to move toward development a couple of years before that.
 At that time, the organization had $10,000 in their checking account, which was not enough to provide effective cash flow, and certainly not enough to take the students involved in the program on a planned trip to Orlando, Florida the following year – something the group did every three years.
 The amount should have been about $90,000.
 The Great Recession of 2008, along with changes in board members, changes in directors, escalating program costs and a declining membership led to some intense meetings and difficult decisions to move the program forward with a development approach rather than increasing the amount of “already too many” fundraisers.

-When I left the organization 9 years ago, the monthly financial report at the organization’s board meetings reported a monthly account balance of somewhere around $85,000 – even during the difficult economic times experienced in our nation.
+When I left the organization 10 years ago, the monthly financial report at the organization’s board meetings reported a monthly account balance of somewhere around $85,000 – even during the difficult economic times experienced at that time.
 That’s a nice turnaround!

 Unfortunately, many of those constructs deteriorated as new leadership was elected, engagement waned, and development efforts reverted back to fundraising.
-I recently attended one of the meetings, and the heard the financial report.
+I about 4 years ago, I attended one of the meetings, and the heard the financial report.
 The balance in the checking account stunned me.
 It was around $20,000.
 Those hearing the report reacted with nodding heads.
 Why?
 Because that number sounds great to people not used to working with the funds necessary to run an organization effectively.
 Wouldn’t every household like to have $20,000 in their checking account?
 Sure!
 But when the organization needs about $50,000 to handle bills that come due at a time of the year when there is no regular revenue (perhaps just like your school during the summer months), then that’s a problem.
 Unfortunately, there is no report that’s given which details an “on budget” performance metric.
 Only totals are given to the membership, and the only ones that see the figures and the causes behind them are the board members.
 Membership usually only see and experience the effects.

-A little over ten years ago, my wife and I started a fund to help students in our local public high school band and orchestra program who want to take private music lessons, but have financial need.
+In 2009, my wife and I started a fund to help students in our local public high school band and orchestra program who want to take private music lessons, but have financial need.
 Once we left the program mentioned above in 2011, we turned it into a fully-fledged non-profit organization with an all-volunteer membership.
 Nine years ago, an alumnus from the organization made a gift of $1,000 due to the successes the program has had, and hopes his gift will help to foster the continued successes of the organization.
-Six years ago, a foundation made its first gift of $5,000 to the program, and has renewed their support every year since!
+Seven years ago, a foundation made its first gift of $5,000 to the program, and has renewed their support every year since!
 THAT’s engagement!

 When I first wrote this article, I had discovered the 3 M’s of Development – Mentality, Mechanics, and Meshing.
 Giving further validity to my “3 leads to 4 leads to 5” theory of systems thinking, there are indeed 2 more M’s – Metrics and Manifestation – which complete the system.